MayoCalc / Blog / Health

 General Daily Calorie Guidelines

-The USDA Dietary Guidelines provide broad calorie estimates based on age, sex, and activity level.
-These are useful starting points, but individual needs vary.
+The USDA guidelines give broad estimates by age, sex, and activity level.
+Decent starting point, but your actual needs vary.

 GroupSedentaryModerateActive